-Ms. St-Louis: Qujannamiik, Iksivautaaq.
-Thank you for giving me the floor.
-No, we don't track it right now because it would have to be like a territorial tracking system that we would put in place and it's not done, but we know that we have students accessing post-secondary institutions and they are at level.
+Ms. St-Louis (interpretation): Thank you, Mr. Chairman. (interpretation ends) Thank you for giving me the floor.
+No, we don't track it right now because it would have to be like a territorial tracking system that we would put in place and it's not done, but we know that we have students accessing postsecondary institutions and they are at level.
 That would be very interesting to compare their result with the students in Alberta.
-I'm 100 percent sure they would be comparable, but unfortunately the system is not in place.
-Qujannamiik, Iksivautaaq.
+I'm 100 percent sure they would be comparable, but unfortunately the system is not in place. (interpretation) Thank you, Mr. Chairman.